FastZ80 szimulátor

 where:

-H1L1 is the address of memory from where the basic program was saved
+H1L1 is the address of memory from where the basic

 H2L2 is the basic line number